olaven/redd-planten-app/README.md

 ## Todo 💻 ☕️
 - [x] Sketch out GUI
 - [X] Refactor/Remake whole thing -> ugly and messy code atm
-- [ ] Enable alerts when getting dry
+- [ ] Enable alerts when getting dry (I need apple dev license for this..)
-- [ ] Color changing based on plant status
+- [X] Color changing based on plant status

 ## How to run this
 * Install React Native and its dependencies by following [this](https://facebook.github.io/react-native/docs/getting-started.html) guide👍